yetanalytics/flint/doc/triple.md

 }
 ```

 The other way to write a triple block in Flint is as a [normal form map](https://github.com/ont-app/igraph#normal-form) of the [IGraph protocol](https://github.com/ont-app/igraph).
 Each normal form map associates subjects with predicate-object maps, and each predicate-object map associates predicates with object sets.
-For example:
+The example:
 ```clojure
 {:prefixes {:foaf "<http://xmlns.com/foaf/0.1/>"}
  :select   [?name ?age]
  :where    [{?x {:foaf/name #{?name}
                  :foaf/age  #{?age}}}]}
 ```
-is represented in SPARQL as:
+becomes:
 ```sparql
 WHERE {
     ?x foaf:name ?name ;